Why You’ll Love this Creamy Boursin Chicken

 Instructions

-• Pour in the white wine and scrape the brown bits off the bottom to deglaze the pan.
-Add the chicken broth and stir to combine then place the wheel of Boursin cheese in the center and stir it around until it's melted and the sauce thickens.
-Turn the heat down to low and stir in the fresh chopped parsley.
+• Make the cream sauce: Pour in the white wine and scrape the brown bits off the bottom to deglaze the pan.
+Add the chicken broth then the wheel of Boursin cheese and stir to melt.
+Simmer over medium-low to thicken slightly then stir in the parsley.

 Last step!
 If you make this, please leave a review letting us know how it was!